Sports in Arizona: Basketball

 The Phoenix Suns play in the National Basketball Association's Pacific Division and are the only team not from California in that division.
 They are also the only men's professional sports team left that does not brand itself as an Arizona team, only from the city of Phoenix.
 They were founded in 1968 and play their home games at Mortgage Matchup Center.
 They have appeared in three NBA Finals, but have yet to win a championship.

 The Phoenix Mercury are a professional Women's National Basketball Association team based in Phoenix.
 They play their home games at Mortgage Matchup Center as well.
 They were founded in 1997 as one of the league's inaugural teams.
 They play in the Pacific Division of the WNBA.
 They have won three WNBA titles.

 Professional football

 The Arizona Cardinals are a professional National Football League team based in Phoenix.
 They were founded in 1898 in Chicago, Illinois.
 They currently play at State Farm Stadium.
-They have never won a Super Bowl, but have had their stadium host a couple of them, including Super Bowl XLIX in 2015.
+They have never won a Super Bowl, losing in their only appearance in Super Bowl XLIII at the conclusion of the 2008-09 season.
 They play in the National Football Conference's West Division.

 In addition to games involving the Cardinals, four Super Bowls have been hosted in Arizona: